deepu-manohar/go_lang_microservices/README.md

 13. Kubernetes support

 # TO Start Services
-goto /project folder
+- goto /project folder
-run the command = "make down up_build"
+- run the command = "make down up_build"

-To create the rabbitmq exchange -
+# To create the rabbitmq exchange
 - goto "localhost:15672"
 - goto exchanges tab
 - create exchange logs_topic (durable)

+# Verificaiton
+- The UI should be up in localhost:8081
+- The broker should be up in localhost:8080